 Cash consists of deposits with banks.
 The Company's cash balance is held with a large global financial institution.
-The Company may, during the ordinary course of business, maintain account balances in excess of federally insured limits.
+The Company, may during the ordinary course of business maintain account balances in excess of federally insured limits.
+The Company considers all highly liquid investments purchased with an original maturity of three months or less to be cash.